 15) When can I return to work?
-Most of Dr. Lopez’s patients take about two weeks off of work.
+Most of our patients take about two weeks off of work.
 After two weeks, most of the residual bruising and swelling can easily be camouflaged with make-up.

 16) When can I exercise?
-Dr. Lopez prefers that aerobic activities be avoided for two weeks after surgery.
+Dr. Lopez and Dr. Perro prefer that aerobic activities be avoided for two weeks after surgery.
 In addition, heavy weightlifting or more strenuous workouts should be avoided for three weeks postoperatively.
 It’ is extremely important to avoid bending, lifting or straining during the early postoperative period as these activities can increase swelling and delay healing.

 FACIAL REANIMATION PREOPERATIVE INSTRUCTIONS

 17) Should I do anything before to prepare for surgery?
-You will have a preoperative appointment with Dr. Lopez and his staff to go over the preoperative instructions.
+You will have a preoperative appointment with Dr. Lopez or Dr. Perro and his staff to go over the preoperative instructions.

 19) What else can I do to do to prepare for surgery?
-Dr. Lopez likes to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
+We like to have patients that have well controlled blood sugar to drink three eight ounce glasses of pineapple juice for at least one week before surgery.
 Pineapple juice can help minimize the postoperative swelling.
 Patients that use tobacco will be asked to stop for six weeks before and six weeks following surgery.
 Tobacco has properties that impede wounds from healing.
-Dr. Lopez will encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.
+We will encourage tobacco users to not resume smoking at all after surgery; in fact many of his patients have used the surgery as their motivation to quit smoking.

 21) Do I need any special prescriptions before surgery?
-Dr. Lopez will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
-Dr. Lopez does prefer patients to start Arnica, a natural herbal substance, the day before surgery in order to minimize brusing.
+We will generally give you a prescription for an antibiotic, a pain medicine, antibiotic ointment, as well as an anti-swelling medication.
+Dr. Lopez or Dr. Perro does prefer patients to start Arnica, a natural herbal substance, the day before surgery in order to minimize brusing.
 He also asks you to start taking Vitamin C before surgery.